 I serve as Director of Music Ministries for Central United Methodist Church.
 My wife Jennifer and I live in Shelby with our two daughters, Emma and Mary Jane.
 When I am not planning or leading worship and rehearsals, I can be found spending time with my family and tending to our farm.
 The Buckners are happy to worship and serve at Central.

 My life in one sentence: I am a Marine brat married to a United Methodist Pastor.
 While I have lived the world over and graduated high school from Kubasaki High School on Okinawa, Japan, I have spent the majority of my life in North Carolina having lived as a child in Havelock and Jacksonville, graduated from UNC-G, and married a native North Carolinian.
 My degree is in Elementary Education and I have taught preschool in a variety of settings.
 I have also worked for a medical office, rental car company and as de facto church secretary.
 I felt the call into ministry in college but never imagined that would mean being a pastor’s wife.
 My husband was appointed to Aldersgate UMC the summer of 2016 and we love Shelby already.
 I have two daughters, Madeleine and Lillian.
-Madeleine attends Wake Forest University and Lillian is a freshman at Shelby High School.
+Madeleine attends Wake Forest University and Lillian is a sophomore at Shelby High School.
 My home also belongs to a pound puppy, Chance, and a Leopard Gecko, Pip.
 It is a blessing to be in Shelby, at Aldersgate UMC and at Central UMC.

 I serve as the Pastoral Counselor here at Central.
 I am a therapist with Sanctuary Counseling Group (formerly known as Methodist Counseling and Consultation Services), and I have office hours by appointment on Tuesdays and Thursdays.
 I received my Doctor of Ministry in Pastoral Counseling and Psychotherapy from Garrett-Evangelical Theological Seminary, and completed my clinical training through the Carolina Institute for Clinical Pastoral Training.
 I am an Elder in the Western North Carolina Conference of The United Methodist Church.